 Source: Association to Preserve Cape Cod

-This summer The Town of Barnstable is conducting testing at the Association Beach.
+Each summer, The Town of Barnstable conducts regular testing at the Association Beach.

 Cape Cod Initiatives

 The APCC monitors a number of ponds, including Long Pond Marstons Mills

 To see their interactive pond maps and check the status several local ponds during the summer:

 To see the APCC's video about cape ponds, click: The Jewels of Cape Cod

 Barnstable Ponds: Current Status, Available Data, and Recommendations for Future Activities FINAL REPORT July 2008 Includes Long Pond and shows serious concerns in all important categories.

 Pond Water Quality Assessment of 23 Ponds in the Town of Barnstable using Pond and Lake Stewardship (PALS) Protocols, 2017 Long Pond Marstons Mills not included!

 Action Plan for the Barnstable Ponds, EcoLogic LLC , Stearns & Wheler GHD, December 31, 2009www.townofbarnstable.us/Departments/Conservation/Reports_and_Studies/Action-Plan-for-the-Barnstable-Ponds.pdf?tm=7/22/2020%2011:42:22%20AM